point32/MethodCracker/README.md

 # MethodCracker
-A set of tools for C# to hook or replace a method like 'MonoMod' or 'Lib.Harmony', which is a cross-platform and portable implementation.
+A portable and simple AOP library, which is cross-platform.